DanielSiepmann/typo3-extension-workshop/Documentation/source/AddFirstPlugin.rst

 The Plugin
 ----------

-We will start with a very basic plugin that will only list some TYPO3 records, e.g.
+We will start with a very basic plugin that will display a hardcoded string.
-`fe_users`.

 Register Plugin in Backend
 --------------------------